3 Alternative Ways To Celebrate International Women's Day

 Celebrate the female experience at the theatre

 The award-wining play by Eve Ensler has been translated into 48 different languages and has been performed in over 140 countries.
-Featuring many empowering stories from different women, this play celebrates what it means to be female.
+Featuring many empowering tatler_tatler_stories from different women, this play celebrates what it means to be female.

 In partnership with Persatuan Kebajikan Sinar Sofia, a portion of each ticket sold will go towards caring for the destitute.
 This outreach project aims to help women who have been forced into sex work, to help get them off the streets and to empower them with alternative income generating skills.

 Time: 8pm - 10pm